sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Output: a list of SACM components including metadata

+SACM Component Label:

+: A specific endpoint label that is used to identify a SACM component.
+If used in content-metadata, this label is called data origin.

 SACM Domain:

 : Endpoints that include a SACM component compose a SACM domain.
 (To be revised, additional definition content TBD, possible dependencies to SACM architecture)